bokkypoobah/FindGNTTokenTrader/README.md

 To use this script, download https://github.com/bokkypoobah/FindGNTTokenTrader/blob/master/findGNTTokenTrader and read the instructions at the top of the file.

 ## Sample Output

+See the list above for the latest files with the name 'output_yyyymmdd_hhmmssUTC.txt'.

 Sample output :

     Listing generated at Mon, 14 Nov 2016 04:06:41 UTC